12 Best Things to Do in Beautiful Lake Königssee, Bayern (2024)

 QUICK OVERVIEW: Best Things to Do in Konigssee, Germany

-6. Take a walk to St. Johann and Paul Chapel
+6. Walk to St. Johann and Paul Chapel – A less demanding walk leading to a picturesque chapel.

 MAP: Konigssee Things to Do